malthefogsporring/regular-primes/README.md

 # Regular Primes
-Notes on a dissertation on Kummer's Theory of Regular Primes.
+University of Edinburgh MMath Dissertation on Kummer's Theory of Regular Primes, supervised by Prof. James Wright.